 Even as the game moves into its later stages, keep on warding.
 This should be easy if you have your Sightstone.
 It's important for when Baron Nashor spawns and controlling gank points.

 In teamfights and skirmishes (small fights for objectives), you should be looking at staying close to your carry/carries and attacking incoming bruisers and carries.
 Stunning them with Dazzle, reducing their armour with Shatter and activating Radiance.
 Heal your allies, stun your enemy, and stay alive to provide your Shatter aura.

 This is why items such as Aegis of the Legion are so good on you, as you are a walking aura bot.
 Sticking close to your allies benefits them tremendously, whilst allowing you to do your job.
-Your peeling ability is enhanced with items such as Mikael's Crucible and Face of the Mountain.
+Your peeling ability is enhanced with items such as Mikael's Blessing and Face of the Mountain.

 tl;dr Stay close to your allies, heal them, provide auras, stun and shred enemies

 He is however currently suffering from power creep, and is somewhat weaker than most newer support champions.